What Are the Types of Business Bankruptcy?

 - Chapter 11, Subchapter V cases (generally with more limited powers)

-- Other types of chapter 11 cases, though this is rare
+- Other types of Chapter 11 cases, though this is rare

 Your creditors will be notified that you have filed for bankruptcy and there will be a meeting of the creditors during which they can ask questions about your financial situation.
+Often, creditors don’t show up to these meetings.
+However, they are still important since the debtor must appear and testify about their financial situation under oath and penalty of perjury.

-Depending on the type of bankruptcy you file, your assets will ultimately be sold (liquidated) to pay off debts, or you will create a debt repayment plan to repay creditors over the course of a few years.
+Depending on the type of bankruptcy you file, your assets will ultimately be sold to pay off debts, or you will create a debt repayment plan to repay creditors over the course of a few years.

 What Are the Most Common Types of Business Bankruptcy?